Children's Comprehensive Bible Question Quiz

 -

-Which apostles did Jesus call the sons of thunder?
+Which apostles did Jesus refer to as the sons of thunder?

 a.
 James and John.